Biden offers tax deal to Republicans in infrastructure talks

 The president has insisted that the middle class should not bear the cost of greater infrastructure spending.
 Yet a chasm exists in negotiations because Republicans say that corporate tax increases will hinder economic growth.

-The idea of imposing a minimum corporate tax is not new from Biden, who proposed the policy during the presidential campaign last year.
+The idea of imposing a minimum corporate tax is not new for Biden, who proposed the policy during the presidential campaign last year, and that could turn off some Republicans.
 The center-right Tax Foundation estimated that a minimum tax would subtract 0.21% from long-run U.S. gross domestic product.

+At the same time, both Democrats and Republicans have eyed revenues that could come from stepped-up IRS enforcement of unpaid taxes.
+House Speaker Nancy Pelosi, D-Calif., has suggested it could amount to some $1 trillion, but others say the estimate is far lower.

 Biden is seeking roughly $1 trillion in infrastructure spending, down from an initial pitch of $2.3 trillion.
-Republicans, so far, have countered with only $257 billion in additional spending on infrastructure, a fraction of what the president says is necessary to compete globally and boost economic growth.
+Republicans, so far, have countered with only $257 billion in additional spending on infrastructure as part of a $928 billion package.
+The GOP's new spending on infrastructure would be a fraction of what the president says is necessary to compete globally and boost economic growth.

 Biden and Capito are set to meet again on Friday.